Julian Krinsky Camps & Programs (JKCP)

 [How to Start an App Business]

-The best part is that approval can happen in as little as 10 minutes.
+The best part is that approval can happen in minutes.

-Small businesses can apply with Kabbage online and receive a decision, often within 10 minutes.
+Now, online and offline businesses can apply with Kabbage using their computer or mobile app and receive a decision, often within minutes.
 Businesses are charged a small percentage of the funds they borrow from Kabbage until the money has been paid back.
 For businesses that have a hard time obtaining capital, the service can be a lifeline.

 "We believe it's better to be lucky than smart, and we have entered this market at precisely the right time to leverage new technologies to improve the lives of small businesses everywhere, and help them grow to support our economy," Petralia said.
 "Small and medium businesses account for at least half of our GDP, and Kabbage wants to be there to support them."